projectcaluma/ember-caluma/packages/-ember-caluma/app/templates/docs/migration-v11.md

   - `on-new-form` => `onNewForm`
   - `on-edit-form` => `onEditForm`

+## Format validators

+Format validators were previously stored and read from the `meta.formatValidators` property on textarea and text questions.
+However, the backend uses an own property `formatValidators` to store and read them.
+This means that format validators didn't work in the backend if the form was configured in the form builder.
+To fix this issue all `meta.formatValidators` must be moved to the `formatValidators` property.
+Also, the `validator` service was dropped and can be removed from the form builder engine dependencies.

 ## Form library refactoring

 The new version v11 bears some breaking changes concerning the library layer of